Onahail/iQueue/README.md

 - Implement resource control
 - Implement harvesting system

-iQueue comes standard with the following
+## Contents

+#### Core iQueue Features
 - Queue System
 - Ability Research
 - Unit/Building Upgrades
 - Unit Creation

+#### Modular additions
-iQueue comes with these modular addons depending on need.
-These can be disabled in settings so copying the lua files is not a requirement
+In addition to the core features of iQueue you'll also find these modular additions to the system which can be fully disabled in the iQueue settings.
 - Population
 - Resource Control
 - Harvesting

+## Content Descriptions
 Lua based Queue system with interactive Panorama UI
 - Countdown timer on the first slot to indicate build time remaining
 - Cancel anything in the queue at any time by clicking on its respective slot